Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Linux (Required Background Knowledge)/Fundamental - Autostart - Systemd or Init.md

-First determine if your system is running SysVÂ **init or systemd**, for that use:
+First determine if your system is running SysV **init or systemd**, for that use:
 ```
 ps -p 1
 ```